Lava heron: Diet

 The lava heron stalks small crabs and fish slowly before quickly spearing and eating them.
 They have also been known to eat the flies that gather near cacti and occasionally smaller birds.

 Interactions

 These birds have little fear of humans.
-It has been noted they have flight behaviors, some of which may carry the purpose of territory defense/advertising.
+It has been noted they have flight behaviour, some of which may carry the purpose of territory defence and advertising.

 Calls

-Lava herons are typically seen hunched over and they have a sharp alarm call (described as a scow sound).
-During aggressive behavior they will use a skuk-skuk call.
+Lava herons are typically seen hunched over and they have a sharp alarm call, described as a scow sound.
+During aggressive behaviour they will use a skuk-skuk call.

 Breeding

 Unlike most herons, these birds nest in solitary pairs for one breeding season in either the lower branches of mangrove trees or under lava rocks.

 They can breed year-round, though typically from September to March, and can mate up to three times a year and have up to ten eggs each time.